-- Add the new potatoes, peppers, tomatoes, chorizo and garlic to a large roasting tray.
-Drizzle the olive oil over the top and give everything a mix to ensure the potatoes and veggies are well-coated with oil.
+- Add the new potatoes, peppers, tomatoes, chorizo, smoked paprika and garlic to a large roasting tray.
+Drizzle the olive oil over the top and give everything a mix to ensure the potatoes and veggies are well-coated with oil and paprika.
 Spread them out as evenly as possibly.
 Then they go into the oven to roast for 15 minutes.

 - After this time, everything should be starting to crisp at the edges.
 Remove the traybake from the oven and everything a good stir with a spatula, and even them out again.
 Turn the oven down to 180C.

 - Carefully lay the cod loin on top of the traybake veggies, placing thin slices of lemon on top of the fish (this will help keep it nice and moist and give it a zesty flavour).
 Grind some black pepper over everything and then pop the tray back in the oven for a further 15 minutes.

 - While that's cooking, you can whip up some easy lemon aioli.
 Simply mix the lemon juice, mayonnaise and finely minced garlic clove together in a ramekin and voila!
 Then pop in the fridge to chill for the remaining cooking time.